“Open houses only attract tire kickers and thieves.”

-- Your standard multiple listing service website
+- Your standard multiple listing service websites

 - Nextdoor, where the event can be posted on its event calendar

-But, actually, the most suitable advertising channel to cover the pre-launch and launch phase as already mentioned above would be Facebook which is generally pre-destined for promoting events.
+But, actually, the most suitable advertising channel to cover the pre-launch and launch phase, as already mentioned above, would be Facebook which is generally pre-destined for promoting events.

 Now, we can take a better second glance at the supposedly 5% (foot) traffic to sales conversion rate.

-To get a better picture, you also need to factor in the traffic to lead conversion rate of Facebook event ads
+To get a better picture, you also need to factor in the traffic-to-lead conversion rate of Facebook event ads.

 According to some answers on Quora, the average traffic conversion rate for Facebook events is 1%.